jose-perth/Pewlett_Hackard_Analysis/README.md

 ## Summary

-It stands out the large number of positions that would be affected by the wave of possible retirements.
+It's significant the large number of positions that would be affected by the wave of possible retirements.
 There are 90,398 employees that met the requirements outlined (DOB between 1952-1955).
 They cover all 7 different titles and across all department in Pewlett Hackard.

 **NOTE:** the total drops to 72,458 when filtering for current employees.